 A young student who has been watching speaks up eagerly.
 "But Master Gnome, you've never lost a game!
 You must understand chess better than anyone!"

-"But he wins!"
+"But he wins!" the student protests.

 "If Eldar said it, it is so," says the gnome, not looking up from his board.

 Silman speaks quietly.
 "Or you were just wrong.
 But here's the problem—we can't see inside your reasoning.
-When you say something about chess, we can't trace how you arrived at that conclusion.
+When you say something about chess, we can't follow how you arrived at that conclusion.
 We can only test whether the moves work in actual games.
 And even then, if they fail, you'll say we misunderstood, or the position was different, or we misplayed.
 There's no way into your mind.
 Which means we cannot learn how you think."

 The student's face shows dawning worry.
 "Then when Eldar speaks, we have no way to know if he's telling the truth?"

-Silman's answer is immediate, "You trust teachers who open their minds to you.
-When Dvoretsky tells me 'rooks belong on open files,' I can follow his reasoning.
-He shows me the mechanism—the rook controls more squares, exerts pressure down the file.
+Silman's answer is immediate.
+"When Nimzowitsch tells you 'restrain the isolated pawn with a blockading knight,' you can follow his reasoning.
+He shows you the mechanism—the knight controls key squares, prevents the pawn's advance, can't easily be driven away.
 His thinking is transparent.
-I can trace the path from principle to application.
-And when I find positions where it doesn't work, I can figure out what's different, because I understand the underlying logic.
-But if a teacher's mind is sealed, if their reasoning is opaque, then you cannot learn how they think.
+You can follow from principle to application.
+And when you find positions where it doesn't work, you can figure out what's different, because you understand the logic.
+But if someone won't show their reasoning, you can't learn how they think.
 You can only memorize what they said.
-And that's not understanding.
-That's just collecting pronouncements you don't comprehend."
+That's not understanding.
+That's just collecting pronouncements."

 "But what if Eldar's reasoning is actually profound?
 What if we're just too weak to understand it?"